convos-chat/convos/systemd/README.md

 3 - To restart _Convos_ (after an update):

     systemctl --user restart convos_user.service

+4 - To see the status of your _Convos_ instance:

+    systemctl --user status convos_user.service
 #
 From  now on, your convos instance will be automatically started if your machine/computer is rebooted.